Students reveal what it’s really like to work in a nightclub

 Your payslip should show your pay, income tax and National Insurance Contributions (NIC), as well as your PAYE reference, and come in either paper or online form.

-If your employer pays you in cash without a payslip, it's likely they're trying to avoid paying your income tax or NIC to HMRC to save money – and this is illegal, regardless of whether or not you're earning enough to pay tax.
+If your employer pays you in cash without a payslip, it's likely they're trying to avoid paying your income tax or NIC to HMRC to save money.
+This is illegal, regardless of whether or not you're earning enough to pay tax.

-If you don't receive a payslip you should ask for one, and if you think your employer is acting illegally, you should report them to HMRC.
+If you don't receive a payslip, ask for one.
+And if you think your employer is acting illegally, you should report them to HMRC.

 Don't suffer in silence